MuckyTaters/MuckyVision3/README.md

 2. Current State of Development

-At present, MuckyVision 3 is a collection of C++ header and source files, plus several additional files (in the 'tests' folder) to build a small demo.
+At present, MuckyVision 3 is a collection of C++ header and source files, plus several additional files (in the 'tests' folder) that build a small demo.
 This will eventually become a library, potentially with bindings to other languages.

 MuckyVision's source code is organised in layers.
 The current commit comprises only the lowest layer: "GameEng".
-This layers acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
-This makes it easy to swap out SDL for another library, should that be necessary in future.
+This acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
+This will make it easy to swap out SDL for another library, should that be necessary in future.

-The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the type traditionally associated with 8bit systems that support “character graphics”.
-These images can easily be creating in source code using binary literals, such as the biplane texture used in tests/GameEngTest.cpp:
+The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the type associated with 8bit systems that support “character graphics”.
+These images may be created within source code using binary literals, such as the biplane texture used in tests/GameEngTest.cpp:

         0b00111110,  // ..#####.